Cyril9227/cyril9227.github.io/_posts/trading-crap/2024-10-09-trading-crap.md

 ```
 Nb : To *annualize* the sharpe ratio, you need to multiply the daily sharpe ratio by the square root of the number of trading days in a year (365 in crypto, 252 in tradfi).<br>

-Here the annualized Sharpe ratio is 9.18, quite biased because of the low sample but this would mean that for each unit of risk we took, we got 9.18 units of return, which would be excellent (if we could sustain it).
+Here the annualized Sharpe ratio is 9.18, quite optimistic because of the low sample (few trades over 1 month) but this would mean that for each unit of risk we took, we got 9.18 "units" of return, which would be excellent (if we could sustain it, spoilers : it's hard).